-- There are two clusters of mumps cases occurring in adult men in Los Angeles County. - Health care providers should consider the diagnosis of mumps among patients presenting with parotitis, other salivary gland swelling, and/or orchitis, even if patients have been vaccinated.
+- There are a number of mumps outbreaks occurring in the U.S., including one in LA County, which is predominately among men who have sex with men (MSM). - Providers should consider the diagnosis of mumps among patients presenting with parotitis, other salivary gland swelling, and/or orchitis, even if patients have been vaccinated. - Ensure patients have completed the two dose series of measles-mumpsrubella (MMR) vaccinations.